israellev/fullstack-los-angeles/javascript/js-lessons.md

     || - or

     callback function,

+    Array functions:
-    forEach((item): void => {}) just loop
+    includes(item) // true if item exits in the array forEach((item): void => {}) just loop
     filter((item): boolean => {}) filter the items
     map((item): any => {}) return what you want instead each item